-- Install the governor arm [A] onto the governor shaft [B] temporarily. - Be sure the link spring [C] around the throttle link rod [D] is in place and that it pulls the governor arm and throttle lever [E] toward each other. - Loosen the clamp nut [F] on the governor arm enough to move the governor shaft. - Turn the top end of the governor arm counterclockwise to fully open the carburetor [G] throttle valve and hold it there. - Turn the governor shaft counterclockwise, fully turn the shaft to end of its travel. - Tighten the clamp nut.
+- Install the governor arm [A] onto the governor shaft [B] temporarily. - Be sure the link spring [C] around the throttle link rod [D] is inplace and that it pulls the governor arm and throttle lever [E] each other. - Loosen the clamp nut [F] on the governor arm enough to move the governor shaft. - Turn the top end of the governor arm counterclockwise to fully open the carburetor [G] throttle valve and hold it there. - Turn the governor shaft counterclockwise, fully turn the shaft to end of its travel. - Tighten the clamp nut.

-Torque - Governor Arm Clamp Nut: 7.8 N m (0.80 kgf m, 69 in lb)
+Torque - Governor Arm Clamp Nut: 7.8 N m (0.80 kg m, 69 in lb)

-Install the control panel assembly, and connect the governor arm with the governor spring.
+- Be sure the governor shaft extend from the governor arm is approximately 7 mm (0.3 in) [H] as shown. - Install the control panel assembly, and connect the governor arm with the governor spring.